Beerenberg: History

-There was an Austrian attempt to reach the summit of Beerenberg, presumably whilst the Austrians had a weather station on the island in 1882-83, but the attempt failed due to poor weather.
-The first recorded ascent was in the summer of 1921, by an expedition led by Dr. P.L.
-Mercanton, joined by J.M.
-Wordie, T.C.
+There was an Austrian attempt to reach the summit of Beerenberg, presumably whilst the Austrians had a weather station on the island in 1882–83, but the attempt failed due to poor weather.
+The first recorded ascent was in the summer of 1921, by an expedition led by Dr. Paul Louis Mercanton, joined by James Wordie, T.C.
 Lethbridge and three others.
 The British expedition was taken to the island by the Norwegian meteorological service, which was establishing a wireless station on the island.

 Its most recent eruptions took place in 1970 and 1985, both of which were flank eruptions from fissures on the northeast side of the mountain.
 Other eruptions with historical records occurred in 1732, 1818, and 1851.